-The James Neill Pension Plan has completed a capital-backed investment (CBI) transaction with Portunes Pension Capital, marking the second deal of its kind in the UK pensions market.
+The James Neill Pension Plan has completed a capital-backed investment (CBI) transaction with Portunes Pension Capital, marking the second capital-backed funding deal in the UK pensions market.

-Under the structure of the deal, the scheme and Portunes will invest alongside one another over a defined period, with the scheme receiving a senior-ranking payout backed by external capital.
+Under the structure of the deal, the scheme and Portunes will invest alongside one another over a defined period, with the scheme receiving a senior-ranking payout backed by external capital at maturity.

 CBIs offer schemes access to external capital, aiming to reduce investment volatility and accelerate long-term funding objectives.

-The transaction aims to support the scheme’s long-term funding objectives while enabling it to keep its existing investment strategy.
+The transaction looks to support the scheme’s long-term funding objectives while enabling it to keep its existing investment strategy, retain its illiquid assets portfolio, and support its liability-driven investment (LDI) strategy.

-The previous CBI pension transaction was completed in 2020, with an unnamed UK pension scheme securing member benefits using capital provided by a third-party investor.
+The previous capital-backed pension transaction was completed in 2020, known as the Nova transaction, with an unnamed UK pension scheme securing member benefits using capital provided by Portunes through a capital-backed journey plan (CBJP).

-The trustee of the James Neill Pension Plan and the scheme sponsor James Neill Holdings were provided with legal advice from Burges Salmon as part of a wider adviser team.
+The trustee of the James Neill Pension Plan, represented by Aretas Trustees, and the scheme sponsor James Neill Holdings were provided with legal advice from Burges Salmon as part of a wider adviser team.

-This team included Fieldfisher as legal adviser to Portunes, Redington (Gallagher Re) as investment adviser to the trustee, and Schroders as investment manager.
+This team included Fieldfisher as legal adviser to Portunes, Gallagher as investment adviser to the trustee, and Schroders as investment manager.

 Additional advice was provided to the trustee by Carey Olsen and to Portunes by Ogier.